CLIUtils/CLI11/README.md

             help_string="",
             default=false)

+app.add_config(option_name,
+               default_file_name="",
+               help_string="Read an ini file",
+               required=false)

 App* subcom = app.add_subcommand(name, discription);

 ```

 An option name must start with a alphabetic character or underscore.
 For long options, anything but an equals sign or a comma is valid after that.
 Names are given as a comma separated string, with the dash or dashes.
 An option or flag can have as many names as you want, and afterward, using `count`, you can use any of the names, with dashes as needed, to count the options.
 One of the names is allowed to be given without proceeding dash(es); if present the option is a positional option, and that name will be used on help line for its positional form.

+Adding a configuration option is special.
+If it is present, it will be read along with the normal command line arguments.
+The file will be read if it exists, and does not throw an error unless required is `true`.

 > ### Example
 >